Far North Queensland: Industry

 Significant industries include tourism, cattle grazing, agriculture and mining of both sand and bauxite.
 Agricultural products generate between $600 and $700 million a year.
 Sugar cane, tropical fruits including bananas, mangoes, papaya, lychees and coffee are grown in Far North Queensland.

 The region is home to the world's biggest silica mine at Cape Flattery.
 The mine was established in 1967 and was severely damaged by Cyclone Ita in 2014.
 Rio Tinto Alcan operates a bauxite mine on the western coast of Cape York Peninsula near Weipa which contains one of the largest bauxite deposits in the world.

 In recent years, Far North Queensland has become increasingly known for its artistic and creative offerings, with the Cairns Indigenous Art Fair, and Cairns Festival both held annually.
 Active arts organisation include the Tanks Arts Centre, Cairns Civic Theatre, and Cairns Art Gallery.

 Tourism

 The region supports a large tourism industry and is considered a premier tourist destination in Australia.
 Nearly one third of international visitors to the state come to the region.
 Attractions include the Great Barrier Reef, Daintree Rainforest and other Queensland tropical rain forests within the Wet Tropics of Queensland heritage area, the Atherton Tableland, Hinchinbrook Island and other resort islands such as Dunk Island and Green Island.
-Major attractions around and in Cairns include The Reef Hotel Casino, Kuranda Scenic Railway, Barron Falls and the Skyrail Rainforest Cableway.
+Major attractions around and in Cairns include Cairns Aquarium, Cairns Botanic Gardens, The Reef Hotel Casino, Kuranda Scenic Railway, Barron Falls and the Skyrail Rainforest Cableway.
 Towns and localities attracting large numbers of tourists include Cape Tribulation, Port Douglas, Mission Beach and Cardwell.

+Airports

+The region is served by Cairns Airport.
+The airport is the main international gateway to the region with direct services to other parts of Australia, Asia, Oceania and New Zealand.

 Demographics

-The Australian Bureau of Statistics estimates the region's population at 280,638 in 2014.
+The Australian Bureau of Statistics estimates the region's population at 280,638 in 2010.
 The region contains 25.6% of the state's Indigenous population, or 28,909 people, making up 11.8% of the region's population.

+In addition to its large Indigenous community, there is also a large number of Melanesians in Far North Queensland, due to the region's close proximity to Melanesia.
+The majority of them are from Papua New Guinea or are South Sea Islanders, who descend from labourers who were blackbirded and brought to Queensland from Fiji, the Solomon Islands and Vanuatu.
+Cairns has the highest population of Papua New Guineans outside of Papua New Guinea itself.